Quito & Galapagos Islands Trip Details

 • Scuba Diving

-While your trip leader will assist you with optional activities available, please note that any optional activities you undertake are not part of your itinerary, and we offer no representations about the safety of the activity or the standard of the operators running them.
-Please use your own good judgment when selecting an activity in your free time.
+While your Trip Leader will assist you with optional activities available, please note that any optional activities are not part of your itinerary, and we don’t guarantee their safety or the quality standard of the operators running them.
+Please use your own judgment when selecting an activity in your free time.

 General Rules